 What Are the Symptoms of Esophageal Cancer?

 Early on there may be no symptoms.
 In more advanced cancers, symptoms of esophageal cancer include:

 There are a number of factors which increase a person's risk of developing esophageal cancer.
 They include:

 - Gastroesophageal reflux disease (GERD), in which contents and acid from the stomach back up into the esophagus, significantly increase the risk of adenocarcinoma of the esophagus.
-It is estimated that about 30% of esophageal cancers are related to GERD.

 Smoking or other use of tobacco.